Will Donald Trump join Al Capone and Mick Jagger in the famous mugshots gallery?

 Would the sympathy and outrage elicited in his base by the sight of a former president in handcuffs outweigh the distaste of swing voters?
 If he is photographed, should he frown or smirk?

-One Republican strategist who knows Mr Trump told the BBC last week that the former president would be considering all those fine details, including facial expression and what he should wear on the perp walk, as he considered whether to go through with them.
+One Republican strategist who knows Mr Trump told the BBC in April that the former president would have considered all those fine details, including facial expression and what he should wear on the perp walk.

-Michael Cohen, the former Trump lawyer turned prosecution witness, said last month that Mr Trump would be "absolutely" mugshotted, fingerprinted and DNA-swabbed, but doubted he'd accept the handcuffs.

-And despite being a sharp critic of his former boss, he backed that decision.

-Note: This article was originally published on April 4, 2023, and has been updated.
+Ty Cobb, an ex White House attorney, predicted that the former president will use any mugshot to boost fundraising efforts as he eyes a return to the White House in next year’s election.

+“I don’t think he’ll be subjected to any physical search, personally, by the sheriff’s office, but I do think they will insist on the mugshot and the fingerprinting,” Mr Cobb told CNN.